-INTERIOR DESIGN READY4LIFE CHALLENGE - Open to 11 to 18 year olds (4-H age) enrolled in Interior Design project.
-Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.
+SO366A READY4LIFE EXPLORATION (CAREER) - Open to 11- to 18-year-olds.
+Exhibits in this category must include the following: a) a physical representation of the career such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
+The judging criteria for this class values thoroughness of career exploration and pursuit above the workmanship of the physical specimen on display.